updated

 Description

-We are grassroots Cultural Conservatory with the mission of helping to conserve the remnants of the local Mayan influence through preserving the few remaining traditional Mayan homes for the elders in the village.
-Adhering to the local environmental knowledge of the local elders and utilizing only natural materials that we harvest by hand as permitted by ancient tradition, we have the opportunity to contribute to the longevity of a culture threatened by modernization through compassion and hard work.
+We are grassroots Cultural Conservatory with the mission of helping to conserve the remnants of the local Mayan influence through preserving the few remaining traditions still practiced by the elders in out village.
+Adhering to the local environmental knowledge of the local elders and utilizing only natural methods and materials that we harvest by hand as permitted by ancient tradition, we have the opportunity to contribute to the longevity of a culture threatened by modernization through compassion and hard work.

 Take our Virtual Tour for a more detailed look at we do here...
 Ask us for the link.